WKFO/pins1fre/README.md

 # pins1fre
-An app passcode protection implementation, which allows user to protect the app with a four digit code.
+An Android app passcode protection library for user to protect the app with a four digit code.